 What is wabi-sabi style?

-Neither wabi sabi nor industrial style has time for ostentation, pretense or artifice.
+Neither wabi-sabi nor industrial style has time for ostentation, pretense, or artifice.
 Industrial style loses these things for the sake of practicality and hardworking proletarian usefulness.
 Wabi Sabi rejects them in a near spiritual desire to live outside of the mainstream – to enjoy a life that finds beauty in imperfection and sagacity in nature.
-Industrial style requires upcycling (they just don’t make things like they used to) and wabi sabi accepts the natural process of growth, decay, and death in a simple, slow, uncluttered and authentic way.
-Find the joy in utilitarian surfaces and stripped back architecture and salvaged objects.
-Together they create a style that is simple, clean, modest, and effortlessly chic.
+Industrial style requires upcycling (they just don’t make things as they used to), and wabi-sabi accepts the natural process of growth, decay, and death in a simple, slow, uncluttered, and authentic way.
+Find the joy in utilitarian surfaces, stripped back architecture, and salvaged objects.
+Together, they create a style that is simple, clean, modest, and effortlessly chic.

 How Dan Achieved Wabi Sabi Style in this San Francisco Front Garden

-A found collection of stone and concrete statues were resurrected and restored and they still grace the garden.
+A found collection of stone and concrete statues was resurrected and restored, and they still grace the garden.
 But the wooden wall is the main focal point of the garden.
 It was constructed of redwood wall lathes that were salvaged when some of the interior walls were torn down.
-The asymmetrical lined pattern was inspired by a collapsed barn in nearby Sonoma county and they do an excellent job of keeping the focus at eye level rather than feeling closed in by the large imposing building behind it.
+The asymmetrical lined pattern was inspired by a collapsed barn in nearby Sonoma County, and they do an excellent job of keeping the focus at eye level rather than feeling closed in by the large imposing building behind it.

-Dan is former watchmaker and the garden is a direct reflection of his fascination with working objects and interesting relics and the spirit of wabi-sabi beauty.
-The ever-changing collection celebrates fun and funky objects that always have a back-story.
+Dan is a former watchmaker, and the garden is a direct reflection of his fascination with working objects and interesting relics, and the spirit of wabi-sabi beauty.
+The ever-changing collection celebrates fun and funky objects that always have a back story.